electron/rfcs/text/0028-guest-page.md

 This has two consequences:

-- Electron's `<webview>` tag will need substantial rework regardless of this RFC, and some of that rework (per-guest preferences and preload delivery, guest storage partitioning) is shared with this proposal.
+- Electron's `<webview>` tag will need substantial rework regardless of this RFC, and some of that rework (per-guest preferences and preload delivery, guest session handling) is shared with this proposal.
 - Any *new* embedding API must be specified so that it does not promise things only the old architecture can deliver.
 In particular, it must not promise that the embedded content *is* a `WebContents`.